-Men with mosaic KS and YCM typically present with high FSH levels and other classical stigmata.^{3,8} Interestingly, these laboratory findings are not present in our patient, and is thus exhibiting a less severe phenotype than what is typical for men with non-mosaic Klinefelter syndrome and a complete AZFc deletion.
+Men with mosaic KS and YCM typically present with high FSH levels and other classical stigmata.^{3,8} Interestingly, these laboratory findings are not present in our patient, and is thus exhibiting a less severe phenotype than what is typical for men with non-mosaic KS and a complete AZFc deletion.

 This case highlights some of the challenges that arise when counselling patients with mosaic karyotypes, namely the uncertainty that accompanies such a result.
-It has long been recognized that men with mosaic KS exhibit milder symptoms than those with non-mosaic KS14.
-Indeed, we describe here a phenotypically normal patient with a normal male hormone profile, and oligospermia.
-However, a number of men with mosaic KS do exhibit the classic non-mosaic phenotype to some degree, and 75% of men with mosaic KS are described to be azoospermic.^{14,15} It is important to note that peripheral blood karyotyping is not necessarily reflective of the cell lines present in the tissues responsible for spermatogenesis, and therefore extrapolating prognostic information from these karyotypes must be done with caution.
+It has long been recognized that men with mosaic KS exhibit milder symptoms than those with non-mosaic KS.14 Indeed, we describe here a phenotypically normal patient with a normal male hormone profile and oligospermia.
+However, a number of men with mosaic KS do exhibit the classic non-mosaic phenotype to some degree, and 75% of men with mosaic KS are described to be azoospermic.
+14,15 It is important to note that peripheral blood karyotyping is not necessarily reflective of the cell lines present in the tissues responsible for spermatogenesis and, therefore, extrapolating prognostic information from these karyotypes must be done with caution.
 Furthermore, among patients with complete AZFc YCM, approximately 22% of men will have severe oligozoospermia or cryptozoospermia, while the remainder are azoospermic.
-However, of the limited studies on combined KS and YCMs, no cases to date have identified sperm in the ejaculate, making this case extremely unique.^{10,11,12,13} This case also encourages further investigations to more clearly determine the relationship between Klinefelter syndrome and Y chromosome microdeletions.
+However, of the limited studies on combined KS and YCM, no cases to date have identified sperm in the ejaculate, making this case extremely unique.
+10-13 This case also encourages further investigations to more clearly determine the relationship between KS and YCM.